openbridge/embedded-api/README.md

 ##### Example cURL

-This example holds the state that is needed during the Oauth request for a Facebook identity
+This example holds the state that is needed during the OAuth request for a Facebook identity.

 ```curl
  curl -X GET https://state.api.openbridge.io/state/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'